denliehoo/farming-app/README.md

 # farming-app
 A Farming dApp where users can earn FARM tokens by depositing LPTOKENS.
-Smart Contract is built on solidity and frontend is using React.
+Smart Contract is built using solidity and frontend is using React.
+Application has been deployed on: https://farming-app-36a08.web.app/

 ## Contract Overview